-In this year, Independent Commission Against Corruption has provided our directors and employees with training information on anti-corruption rules, regulations and practices.
-A total of 28 hours anti-corruption training was provided to our directors and employees at our Hong Kong office.
+In this year, our directors and employees were updated with information on anti-corruption rules, regulations and practices.
+A total of 30 hours anti-corruption training was provided to our directors and employees at our Hong Kong office.

 Anti-money laundering